Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 Cole led the majors in strikeouts this year, was second to Verlander in wins and topped the AL in ERA.
 He took a 19-game winning streak into the opener but hardly looked like an October star, giving up five runs over seven uneven innings.

-In his second shot at the Nationals, he aced the test.
+In his second shot against the Nationals, he aced the test.
 Cole escaped a first-and-third, no-out jam in the second, then breezed into the seventh.

 Alvarez, normally Houston’s designated hitter, justified his spot in left field in a hurry.
 He launched a drive to left-center in the second and went 3 for 3.